Individual Levels

 Notes

 Adding notes is a convenient way of commenting on your submissions in a way that’s immediately apparent to people browsing the sheet.
 Right-click a cell and select Insert Note.
-Don’t use comments, since anyone can delete them.
+Don’t use comments, those can be deleted by anyone and are used to update mods about a WR on the RTA sheet.